 2) I missed removing floppy drive controller in target VM.
 It should be removed, if not, the floppy drives should share the centralized storage.
 So, it is better to remove since we will be not using it.

 3) Network connection type was different in both VMs.
 NAT and Bridged, I changed both types identical.

-4) Removed the CD Rom controller.
-Either makes it empty or you must share common CD between both hosts (it is similar to Floppy drive)
+4) Removed the CD ROM controller.
+Either make it empty or you must share a common CD between both hosts (it is similar to Floppy drive)

 5) Source VM storage type was SATA and target was IDE.
 It failed for me.

 6) My Laptop host processor is not having VT.
 So, when source VM is enabled with VT and Nested paging live migration failed because of VMs processor mismatch.
 I disabled VT and Nested paging in source VM

 After fixed above issues in VirtualBox, teleportation worked fine and quickly.
 My working Windows 7 VM migrated to different host within 5 seconds.

 It’s amazing, an 80MB piece of software does the live migration between different hosts very nicely without any downtime.

 Have you tried this in a production environment?
 Or after this post at home?
 Share the problems you faced and how fixed them.
 Also, don’t miss to drop a comment if this post useful for you in VirtualBox teleportation.